zack-bitcoin/amoveo/docs/design/blockchain_theory.md

 S = A/D
 We are only considering designs with trust level 2, so A>D, so S>1.

+I am using this symbol `~` to express proportionality.

 In general, doubling the volume of (fees + block rewards) collected per second increases S by a factor of 2.
 -> `S ~ F`